henry-r18/ucla-mlis-portfolio-template/README.md

 # UCLA MLIS Portfolio Template
-This repository is intended to provide a template for a digital portfolio satisfying the requirements of the UCLA MLIS program.
-Feel free to use it in parts or as a whole!
+This project is intended to provide a template for a digital portfolio satisfying the requirements of the UCLA MLIS program, but feel free to use it however you like!

-## Project setup
+## Using the template
+Making use of the template will require some knowledge of HTML and a familiarity with the command-line.
 ```
 npm install
 ```